wp-plugins/cyclone-slider-2/README.txt

 = 2.2.0 - 2012-12-24 =
 * Updated cycle 2 to latest version.
 * Updated template selection interface to be more visual.
-A screenshot of each slideshow template is now shown.
+A screenshot of each slider template is now shown.
-* Added Tile Count and Tile Position for both slideshow and per-slide settings.
+* Added Tile Count and Tile Position for both slider and per-slide settings.
 * Cleanup Quick Edit screen to hide unused user interface.
 * Slide box titles can now be clicked to open and close the slide box.
 * Removed drag icon from slide box title.
 Slide box can now be dragged by click-holding the slide title area.